nedious/Scheduling_Desktop_App/README.md

 See Task_Overview.md for detailed description of project.

-This project focused on building a scheduling app that incorporated the folloing
+This project focused on building a scheduling app.
+The following supported its development:

--Object Oriented Programming
+1. Object-Oriented Programming
--inheritance
+2. inheritance
--github planning
+3. github for planning and tracking changes
--
+4. UML diagrams